bencsikandrei/ocaml-java-compiler/SecondPhase/READ.md

 	./Main.native [options] file

+By default:
+	 verbose if OFF
+	 typing is ON
+	 running is ON

 Where file is a java file with at least one public class which contains the same name as the file, and has a main method; option can be one or more of :

-	-v verbose
+	-v verbose - you can see the HEAP, the STACK, the classes in the JVM.. etc -nr for not executing (running)
-	-r for seeing the execution even if typing fails
+	-nt for not typing

 	Example: ./Main.native -v tests/IfElseTestClass.java